 Finally, we have to consider the reality that some people simply aren’t comfortable with grief.
 Many of our readers tell us that their family and friends seem to keep their distance because they don’t want to be around grief.

 It’s sad, but true that many of your family and friends aren’t comfortable with death, grief, and emotion.
-This doesn’t make them terrible people, it just means they’re unqualified to support you in your grief.
 Those who are there for you in your grief must be okay with your tears, occasional silence, and the darkness of loss.
-If a person can’t handle these things, then they aren’t the right support person for you at this time.
+If a person can’t handle these things, then they obviously aren’t the right support person for you at this time.

 Have an alternative hypothesis?
 Share it below.